SK-Planet-WebTechTeam/planetG.js/gettingStarted/src/content/board.md

 <pre><code class="js">var playBoard = game.boardManager.makeBoard("boardname", { x : 50, y : 100 });
 </code></pre>

-You can set offset of the board from the canvas's ( 0, 0 ) by second argument.
+You can set offset of the board from the canvas's ( 0, 0 ) by the second argument.
 Setting offset will affect position of all entities in board.